daniellegruber/ts-traversal/README.md

     ```

 2. The program encounters the assignment statement `A_transposed = ...` in line 3.
-  - Since the RHS node is of type `g.SyntaxType.TransposeOperator`, we call `inferType` on the the argument node.
+  - Since the RHS node is of type `g.SyntaxType.TransposeOperator`, `inferType` is called on the the argument node.
-  - Since the argument node is of type `g.SyntaxType.Identifier`, we look up the name of the node (`A`) in `var_types`.
-We just updated `var_types` with an entry for `A` so this will return a match.
+  - Since the argument node is of type `g.SyntaxType.Identifier`, the name of the node (`A`) is looked up in `var_types`. `var_types` was just updated with an entry for `A` so this will return a match.
 Therefore `inferType` will return all the defining features of `A`: `type, ndim, dim, ismatrix, ispointer, isstruct`.
-  - Since this is a transpose operation, we take `dim` and swap `dim[0]` and `dim[1]` to arrive at the new dimensions.
+  - Since this is a transpose operation, `dim[0]` and `dim[1]` are swapped to arrive at the new dimensions.
 All the other variables are preserved.
   - `var_types` is thus updated to the following:

     ```typescript